-And forgiveness follows through with action.
+Moreover, forgiveness follows through with action.

 James says we all stumble in many ways (James 3:2).
 That means you and your spouse will stumble…in many ways.
-You can’t be surprised when your partner sins, you just have to be committed to live out the “or worse” part of your vows and be ready to forgive.
+You can’t be surprised when your partner sins, you just have to be committed to living out the “or worse” part of your vows and be ready to forgive.

 Christ taught there are times when we must simply forgive and pray for the Lord to lead the other to repent.

 Jesus said in Matthew 6:14-15: “If you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.”

 Jesus teaches in Luke 17:3-4: “Watch yourselves.
 If your brother or sister sins against you, rebuke them; and if they repent, forgive them.
 Even if they sin against you seven times in a day and seven times come back to you saying, ‘I repent,’ you must forgive them.”

-It will never be easy
+Repentance and forgiveness in marriage will never be easy

 You are going to make mistakes.
 Your spouse is going to make mistakes.
-Remember this, and be sincere in your repentance and honest in your forgiveness.
-There is something freeing in being able to tell your husband or wife “I forgive you.”
+Remember this, and be sincere in your repentance and honest in your forgiveness in marriage.
+There is something freeing in being able to tell your husband or wife, “I forgive you.”